 You can also start by planting lettuce seeds indoors several weeks prior to the last frost in your area and then move them outdoors when it gets warmer.

-There are hundreds of lettuce varieties, but for the sake of simplicity - lettuce can be categorized as either leaf or head lettuce.
+There are hundreds of lettuce varieties, but for the sake of simplicity - lettuce can be categorized as either loose leaf or head lettuce.

-Leaf lettuce does not form a tight head or ball like head lettuce.
+Loose leaf lettuce does not form a tight head or ball like head lettuce.
 Leaf lettuce is also the easiest to grow and can be used as a "Cut and Come Again" type of lettuce.

 These are a few of the more popular and well known lettuce varieties, but also give one of the less known varieties a try every now and then.